vitalybe/radio-stream-cli/README.md

         - name: All music
           query: genre:Rock

-Once you finish, run the `bin/server/start` to reload the new configuration.
+Once you finish, run the `bin/server/start` to restart the service and reload the new configuration.

 Last.FM
 -------